aleenakelkar/Block-Blast/README.md

             if not any_fit then game_over <= '1'; end if;
 ```
 ### Important Behavior: Game over logic
+This part defines a visual "Game Over" state by overriding the standard display signals with red-tinted color values.
+When the game ends, the logic checks each cell; those that are occupied are assigned a full-intensity red ("11"), while empty cells are set to a dim red ("01").
+By driving the green and blue outputs to zero, the code effectively creates a monochromatic red overlay that distinguishes between blocks and empty space on the final grid.
 ```
       if game_over = '1' then
         if cell_occupied = '1' then